Desktop computer: Full-size

 Full-sized desktops are characterized by separate display and processing components.
 These components are connected to each other by cables or wireless connections.
 They often come in a tower form factor.
 These computers are easy to customize and upgrade per user requirements, e.g. by expansion card.

-Early extended-size (significantly larger than mainstream ATX case) tower computers sometimes were labeled as "deskside computers", but currently this naming being quite rare.
+Early extended-size (significantly larger than mainstream ATX case) tower computers sometimes were labeled as "deskside computers", but currently this naming is quite rare.

 Compact

 Compact desktops are reduced in physical proportions compared to full-sized desktops.
 They are typically small-sized, inexpensive, low-power computers designed for basic tasks such as web browsing, accessing web-based applications, document processing, and audio/video playback.
 Hardware specifications and processing power are usually reduced and hence make them less appropriate for running complex or resource-intensive applications.
 A nettop is a notable example of a compact desktop.
 A laptop without a screen can functionally be used as a compact desktop, sometimes called a "slabtop".